Christians and the Nation, by R. E. Harlow

 A few years ago the First Lady sponsored a nationwide crusade Beautify America.
 One radio announcer put it this way: Throw away something beautiful today.
 Help improve our garbage dumps.
 It would take more than the total energy of all the saints to clean up this world before Christ comes.

-4 Health, longevity, prosperity, global peace.
+When He does all will be well.
+A righteous King controlling with a rod of iron.
+Princes governing in justice.4 Health, longevity, prosperity, global peace.
 This and much more is Christ's blueprint and prerogative.
 Should we upstage the Lord and try to get the Millennium rolling (in one country) ahead of schedule?
 Perhaps we could splurge in the frill of enhancing the world, if we had achieved what the Lord explicitly dictated.
 Of course, it is just the opposite.

-5 Would we help spread the Gospel by seeking legislation prohibiting abortion or illicit drugs?
+There are many evils to correct in our society: promiscuity, AIDS, pornography, graft.5 Would we help spread the Gospel by seeking legislation prohibiting abortion or illicit drugs?
 Would it make people more open to the Word of God?
 Many parents would say they deplore seeing their children growing up in such an environment.
 So would I. But you can make a lifelong impact on your children.
 With God's help, they could become strong enough to stand up for the Lord in the most evil circumstances.

 Today in America there is a sturdy crusade to combine evangelicals with Roman Catholics in the confrontation against social depravity.
 (Why not with Muslims also?
 Hindus?
 Buddhists?)